duckdb/dbt-duckdb/README.md

 data platform supports.
 However, in `dbt-duckdb`, the local machine *is* the data platform, and so we support executing any Python code that will run on your machine via an [exec](https://realpython.com/python-exec/) call.
 The value of the `dbt.ref` and `dbt.source` functions will be a [DuckDB Relation](https://duckdb.org/docs/api/python/reference/) object that can be easily converted into a
-Pandas DataFrame or Arrow table, and the return value of the `def models` function can be either a DuckDB `Relation`, a Pandas DataFrame, or an Arrow Table.
+Pandas DataFrame or Arrow table, and the return value of the `def models` function can be _any_ Python object that DuckDB knows how to turn into a relation, including a Pandas `DataFrame`, a DuckDB `Relation`, or an Arrow `Table`, `Dataset`, `RecordBatchReader`, or
+`Scanner`.

 ### Roadmap